Neon Genesis Evangelion: Music and soundtracks

 Shirō Sagisu composed most of the original music for the series.
 The soundtracks released to high rankings on the Oricon charts, with Neon Genesis Evangelion III reaching the number one slot for highest sales in 1997; that same year, Sagisu received the Kobe Animation award for "Best Music Score" for his work on Evangelion.
 Classical music by Ludwig van Beethoven, Johann Sebastian Bach, Giuseppe Verdi and George Frideric Handel is also featured throughout the series and the movies.

 Additional classical works and original symphonic compositions were used to score later movies produced within the Neon Genesis Evangelion franchise.
-In total, the series' discography includes twenty-one full studio, live, compilation and soundtrack albums and six CD singles.
-The series' opening theme is "A Cruel Angel's Thesis", performed by Yoko Takahashi.
+In total, the series's discography includes twenty-one full studio, live, compilation and soundtrack albums and six CD singles.
+The series's opening theme is "A Cruel Angel's Thesis", performed by Yoko Takahashi.
 It ranked on two TV Asahi polls, reaching the 55th spot for best anime theme songs of all time, and 18th for best anime theme songs of the 1990s.
 Fifteen years after its release, the theme won JASRAC's annual award for the royalties it continues to generate from its usage in pachinko, pachislo, karaoke and other venues.
 The ending theme of the series is "Fly Me to the Moon", sung by Claire Littley and various other singers from the main vocal cast.